fairanswers/fss16joe/read/WeeklyRead1.md

 ## Key Words

-i1 Commit:  Change to the code base (CRUD) for a project.
-Can be multiple files, but only one user.
-The goal of the project is to get more complete data on commits. i2 Repo:  Set of software, similar to a project.
-A repo will have an owner and one to many contributors. i3 Stream:  The set of events that describe what is happening on git hub.
+ii1 Commit:  Change to the code base (CRUD) for a project.
+Can be multiple files, but only one user and one comment.
+The goal of the project is to get more complete data on commits. ii2 Repo:  Set of software, similar to a project.
+A repo will have an owner and one to many contributors. ii3 Stream:  The set of events that describe what is happening on git hub.
 This has more complete user info for each commit than is otherwise available.
-Results only provide a rolling window of 300 events, so multiple queries are required. i4 Schema:  The description of the objects, attributes, and relationships underlying the github data.
-It is undocumented, so providing details is one of the contributions of this paper. entities : users, organizations, teams, commits, issues, repositories, pull requests, issue comments, milestones, and pull request comments
+Results only provide a rolling window of 300 events, so multiple queries are required. ii4 Schema:  The description of the objects, attributes, and relationships underlying the github data.
+It is undocumented, so providing details is one of the contributions of this paper.
+Entities : users, organizations, teams, commits, issues, repositories, pull requests, issue comments, milestones, and pull request comments

 ## Notes